Sam Cunningham: College career

-In 1970, he was part of USC's "all-black" backfield – the first one of its kind in Division I (NCAA) history – that included quarterback Jimmy Jones and running back Clarence Davis.
-He had a notable debut performance (135 yards, two touchdowns) against an all-white University of Alabama football team, as USC beat Alabama 42–21 in Birmingham on September 12, 1970.
-His performance in the game was reportedly a factor in convincing the University of Alabama and its fans to let Coach Bear Bryant integrate Southern football.
-Jerry Claiborne, a former Bryant assistant, said, "Sam Cunningham did more to integrate Alabama in 60 minutes than Martin Luther King Jr. did in 20 years."
-Cunningham himself considered the game a "'tipping point'" in bringing civil rights to sports, and Alabama coach Bryant conceded to Grambling State University coach Eddie Robinson the effect of Cunningham's performance on the need to integrate at Alabama.
+As a sophomore in 1970, Cunningham was part of USC's "all-black" backfield – the first one of its kind in Division I (NCAA) history – that included quarterback Jimmy Jones and running back Clarence Davis.
+His debut game as a USC player came on September 12, 1970 against an all-white University of Alabama football team.
+Cunningham had 135 yards on only 12 carries, scoring the game's first two touchdowns (including a 22-yard touchdown run), as USC beat Alabama, 42–21, in Birmingham.

+Cunningham's performance in the game was reportedly a factor in convincing the University of Alabama and its fans to allow head coach Bear Bryant to integrate Alabama's football team, which Bryant wanted to do.
+Bryant's assistant coach and protege Jerry Claiborne has been quoted (with some minor variations) as saying at the time that "Sam Cunningham did more to integrate Alabama in 60 minutes than Martin Luther King had accomplished in 20 years".
+Cunningham himself later considered the game a "'tipping point'" in bringing civil rights to sports, and Alabama coach Bryant conceded to Grambling State University coach Eddie Robinson the effect of Cunningham's performance on the need to integrate at Alabama.
+Bryant had already included at least one black player on Alabama's freshman team going into 1970, but the effect of the game gave Bryant latitude in recruiting and playing black players moving into the future.